sindresorhus/p-whilst/readme.md

 #### condition

 Type: `Function`<br>
-Arguments: Whatever the `action` function returns
+Arguments: The value the `action` function returns

 Expected to return a boolean of whether to execute `action`.